 I use this one (I also use it for my Mavic Pro as well as for my other drone models) instead of the white, default one which comes with my Phantom 4 (even though it’s pretty good).

 I find this cable is not only reliable in connection, but it also helps maintain a strong connection between the phone, the remote and drone.

 I have personally had LESS issues with connection interference when having these cable set up.
 It’s very cheap and yet very useful.

-I love the foam box you get your P4 in, but as good as it is, it’s not always comfortable to carry around.
+I love the foam box you get your Phantom 4 in, but as good as it is, it’s not always comfortable to carry around.
 As a hiker, I need both of my hands to be free so I can have the right balance, and this default foam box just won’t do.

 And I can carry a lot of extras there too, like a landing pad and more.
-It is also comfortable to put on and I’ve never gone hiking with my P4 without it.
+It is also comfortable to put on and I’ve never gone hiking with my Phantom without it.
 Get it here.